-Over the course of three days, RQP3 attendees had the chance to participate in panel discussions and breakout sessions, get hands-on experience with the GreyMatter UI at the RQ Bar, and attend training courses in ReliaQuest University’s fully immersive labs.
-We’re proud to say we had over 125 customers receive their certifications for the new GreyMatter UI and over 200 complete multiple RQU certified SIEM and EDR trainings.
+Over three days, RQP3 attendees had the chance to participate in panel discussions and breakout sessions, get hands-on experience with the GreyMatter UI at the RQ Bar and attend training courses at ReliaQuest University’s fully immersive labs.
+We’re proud to say we had over 125 customers receive their certifications for the new GreyMatter UI and over 200 complete multiple RQU certified SIEM and EDR training.

-After spending the past week with CISOs and cybersecurity leaders from some of the largest organizations in the world, these are our three main takeaways from RQP3 2020:
+After spending the past week with CISOs and cybersecurity leaders from some of the world’s largest organizations, these are our three main takeaways from RQP3 2020:

 1. Automating visibility – and response – is a top priority for security teams

 The top concern for security teams continues to be the growing complexity of IT environments, as Jeff Pollard, VP, Principal Analyst at Forrester, explained in his keynote, “The Future of Cybersecurity.”
 From adding new tools to working in multi-cloud environments, this complexity creates challenges for enterprises.

 In fact, according to ReliaQuest’s 2019 Security Technology Sprawl Survey, security teams are reaching their “security tool tipping point,” resulting in decreased visibility and response effectiveness with the addition of new tools, leading to increased organizational risk.